batfish/batfish/questions/Parameters.md

 ### Application Specifier

-A combined specification for an IP protocols (ICMP, TCP, UDP) and *destination* ports for  to denote packets for common applications.
-XXX
+A specification for IP traffic that includes information about protocols (ICMP, TCP, UDP) and about *destination* ports for TCP and UDP and type, code for ICMP.

 * `HTTP` specifies TCP traffic to port 80.